 - How easy is it to make a warranty claim?
 Does the manufacturer allow you (the product owner) to submit the claim directly, or do you need to contact your installer to do so?
 Does your installer need to come out to your property and perform a diagnostic assessment prior to submitting any claims?

 Unfortunately, answers to the questions above can’t always be found in warranty documents.
-But we’ve starting publishing some manufacturer and warranty reviews that answer these questions for top manufacturers!
+But we’ve started publishing some manufacturer and warranty reviews that answer these questions for top manufacturers!

 Are the warranties for your solar panel system a bit shorter than you’re comfortable with?
-You have some options there!
+You have some options here!

 Before diving into those options, we want to reiterate that solar panels are extremely durable: most require very little to no maintenance over their 25+ year lifespan.
 However, if you want some extra peace of mind–and are willing to pay more for it–consider a solar operations and maintenance (O&M) plan, which is like an insurance plan for your solar panel system.